Sections

 But how do you choose how much to shift toward one end of the spectrum or the other?

-Standardization vs. Customization: Questions to Ask
+Standardization vs. Customisation: Questions to Ask

 When it comes to offering the right blend of relevant content, products and services, these questions can point you in the right direction: